PataphysicalSociety/soupault.app/site/reference-manual.md

 Example: `s = Regex.replace("/foo/bar", "^/", "")`

-Replaces the first occurence of a matching substring.
+Replaces the first matching substring.
 It returns a new string and doesn't modify the original.

 ##### <function>Regex.replace_all(string, regex, string)</function>